blankse/opendxp/doc/20_Extending_OpenDxp/13_Bundle_Developers_Guide/05_OpenDxp_Bundles/01_Installers.md

 is implemented in [AbstractInstaller](https://github.com/open-dxp/opendxp/blob/1.x/lib/Extension/Bundle/Installer/AbstractInstaller.php) which you can use as starting point.

-A pimcore bundle is expected to return an installer instance in `getInstaller()`.
+A OpenDXP bundle is expected to return an installer instance in `getInstaller()`.
 This method can also return `null` if you don't need any installation functionality.
 In this case, actions which would be handled by an installer will not be triggered by the command `opendxp:bundle:install`.